DheerajMahapatra/DIGIBHEM/README.md

 ## 🧠 Overview

-**DIGIBHEM** (Digital BHEEM) is an AI-powered platform built during an internship project to detect **Fake News** using a fine-tuned **BERT** model.
+**FAKENEWS_DETECTION** is an AI-powered platform built during an internship project to detect **Fake News** using a fine-tuned **BERT** model.
 It provides a secure, easy-to-use web interface with real-time predictions and confidence scores.

 ---